sigristarisa/zupan-assignment/README.md

 <h1 align="center">Zupan Take Home Challenge - Web UI</h1>

-## How to Run /Set Up App Locally
-1. Clone the project repository to your local machine
-2. In the project root directory, run ``npm install`` to install dependencies
-3. In the project directory, run ``npm start`` to run the app
-4. Open ``http://localhost:3000`` to view it in your browser</br>
-You can also access from the deployed version from this [link](https://zupan-assignment.vercel.app/)

 ## Requirements
 - Responsive design (mobile should have a system to show less data in order to make it less noisy)</br>
 - Dark/light design</br>